michizler/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-More prractice on functions and nested loops
+C more functions, more nested loops